 If you’re looking to incorporate milk alternatives into your diet, here are the ones nutrition experts recommend.

 One of the more popular milk alternatives, almond milk comes from almonds that have been soaked for long periods of time and then strained.
-It is an ideal option for those individuals who have nut allergies or are lactose intolerant, according to Keri Gans, R.D., New York City-based nutritionist and author of The Small Change Diet.
-“Of all the alternative milks available oat milk is one of the highest in heart-healthy fiber with 2grams per serving,” she says.
-She recommends choosing a brand that is fortified with calcium and vitamin D so that you don’t miss out on these key bone-fortifying nutrients.
+It is an ideal option for those individuals who have dairy allergies or are lactose intolerant, according to Keri Gans, R.D., New York City-based nutritionist and author of The Small Change Diet.
+If you buy calcium-fortified almond milk, the calcium levels will likely match or surpass cow’s milk.
+The levels of vitamins A, D, E and B12 in fortified almond milk also significantly surpass those in non-fortified cow’s milk and it is popular choice due to it’s low-calorie nature.

 Another popular milk alternative is soy milk, made from pressed soybeans.
 “This milk alternative is high in protein, with about 7 grams per serving, as well as 2 grams of fiber,” according to Frances Largeman-Roth, R.D.N. and author of Eating in Color.
 “While some people are not sure whether soy is a good choice for them, there is no credible research that has found detrimental effects from soy foods,” she says.
 In fact some research has even found that moderate amounts of soy foods, including soy milk, may even help lower the chance of recurrence in breast cancer survivors, according to the American Institute for Cancer Research.